overture-stack/docs/website/docs/use-docs/workshop/00-Intro.md

 ---

-:::caution Complete the prerequisites before you start Most importantly, download the Docker images in advance — depending on your connection, this can take a while.
+:::caution Complete the prerequisites before you start Most importantly, download the Docker images in advance; depending on your connection, this can take a while.
 :::

 # Prerequisites